-Exclusive – Biffy Clyro return with 'Infinite History': "I feel a responsibility to the world now – especially as a white male" | NME
+Exclusive – Biffy Clyro return with 'Instant History': "I feel a responsibility to the world now – especially as a white male" | NME

-“This is the sound that we make, and I love the sound when it breaks,” sings Biffy Clyro frontman Simon Neil on the disarmingly danceable, swaggering pop of their comeback single ‘Infinite History’.
+“This is the sound that we make, and I love the sound when it breaks,” sings Biffy Clyro frontman Simon Neil on the disarmingly danceable, swaggering pop of their comeback single ‘Instant History’.
 “That lyric sums up our entire M.O. right now,” Neil tells NME.
 “We’re fairly unapologetic, and have been since the start.
 We don’t give a shit and we’re going to keep doing this our way.”

 Few bands have made raising eyebrows into an art quite like Biffy.
 With their jarring, madcap math-rock, they once seemed the unlikeliest of bands to graduate to sold out arenas and festival headline slots.
 Last year, they dropped soundtrack album ‘Balance Not Symmetry‘ completely out of the blue and now they’re back with a dance-tinged banger.
 Like the new genre-destroying Rich Costey-produced album that’s on the horizon for later this year, The Biff’ are full of surprises.